dbt-labs/docs.getdbt.com/website/docs/guides/mesh-qs.md

 ### Set up model contracts
 As part of the Data Analytics team, you may want to ensure the `fct_orders` model is reliable for downstream users, like the Finance team.

-1. Navigate to `models/core/core.yml` and under the `fct_orders` model, add a data contract to enforce reliability:
+1. Navigate to `models/core/core.yml` and under the `fct_orders` model before the `columns:` section, add a data contract to enforce reliability:

 ```yaml
 models: